 What happens after the tour?

-Once you are accepted to TRU, an academic advisor will help you fine-tune your schedule.
+Once you are accepted to TRU, an Academic Advisor will help you fine-tune your schedule.

 If you would like to visit other areas of campus, we suggest taking a self-guided option.

 We suggest taking public transit as a great, stress-free mode to get to campus.
-For a detailed schedule, check out BC Transit.
+For a detailed schedule, check BC Transit.